To maintain your F-1 status while on Post-Completion OPT, you must:

 Ex.
 Musicians and other performing artists may work for multiple short-term employers (gigs).
 You should maintain a list of all gigs, including dates and duration.

 This is commonly referred to as “1099 employment”, which refers to an individual performing a service based on a contract.
 You should keep a record of the length of each contract as well as the name and contact information for each contracting company.

 You may start a business and be self-employed.
 You must have proper business licenses.

 You must keep proof that you worked at least an average of 20 hours per week while employed by an agency.

 You may work as a volunteer or unpaid intern provided that you are not violating any labor laws.
-Please refer to the Department of Labor's Wage and Hour Division page for information.
+Please refer to the Department of Labor's Wage and Hour Division page and their Fact Sheet 71 on internship programs for information.

 It is essential that you report all employment to ISS, and keep documentation (e.g. employment letters, contracts, timesheets, pay stubs, etc.) of all of your employment while on OPT

 Such documentation should include the position held, proof of the duration of that position, contact information for your supervisor and a description of the work.
 If it is not clear from the job description that the work is related to your field of study, then you should obtain a letter from your supervisor stating how your degree relates to the position.

 You will not be required to submit this proof of employment to UB's Office of International Education, but it may be requested by USCIS if you are applying for future immigration benefits.

 Each day of unemployment (including weekends) is counted towards the 90-day requirement for students on Post-Completion OPT.
 Time spent outside the U.S. counts as unemployment unless the travel was work-related or during an official leave from one’s job.